-In a stochastic multi-armed bandits (MAB) problem, there is a learner interacting with environments sequentially over $T$ rounds.
+In a stochastic multi-armed bandits (MAB) problem, there is a learner interacting with the environment sequentially over $T$ rounds.
 The learner is faced with a set of $K$ independent arms $\{1,\ldots, K\}$.
-In each round $t\in[T]$, the learner selects an arm $a_t \in[K]$ to pull and then obtains a reward $x_{t}$ drawn i.i.d. from a fixed but unknown probability distribution $\gamma_{a_t}$ associated with the chosen arm.
-We denote by $\mu_a$ the mean of each distribution $\gamma_a$ for $a\in [K]$, denote by $\mu^*=\max_{a\in [K]}\mu_a$ the maximum, and define $\Delta_a:=\mu^*-\mu_a$ as the mean reward gap for arm $a$.
+In each round $t\in[T]$, the learner selects an arm $a_t \in[K]$ to pull and then obtains a reward $x_{t}$ drawn i.i.d. from a fixed but unknown probability distribution $\mathcal{X}_{a_t}$ associated with the chosen arm.
+Denote by $\mu_a$ the mean of each distribution $\mathcal{X}_a$ for $a\in [K]$, and by $\mu^*=\max_{a\in [K]}\mu_a$ the maximum.
+Define $\Delta_a\triangleq\mu^*-\mu_a$ as the mean reward gap for arm $a$.
 The learner aims to maximize her/his expected cumulative reward over time, {\em i.e.,} to minimize the (expected) cumulative \textit{regret}, defined as

 where the expectation is taken with respect to all the randomness.
-In this paper, we consider a heavy-tailed setting where reward distributions have finite moments of order $1+v$ for some $v\in(0,1]$.
-Specifically, we assume that there is a constant $u>0$ such that for each reward distribution $\gamma_a$,
+This paper considers a heavy-tailed setting where each arm's reward distribution only has finite raw moments of order $1+v$ for some $v\in(0,1]$.
+Concretely, we assume that there is a constant $u>0$ such that for each reward distribution $\mathcal{X}_a$,